Victor-IX/Blender-Launcher-V2/docs/mkdocs/github_token.md

   - **Windows**: Windows Credential Manager (same place Windows stores passwords)
   - **macOS**: macOS Keychain
   - **Linux**: Secret Service API (gnome-keyring, KWallet, etc.)
-- The token is **NOT** stored in the Blender Launcher configuration file (safe to share config)
+  - Falls back to user settings file if system keyring is unavailable
 - The token is only sent to `api.github.com` when the launcher checks for updates or fetches UPBGE builds
 - **Never share your token** with anyone else
 - If you believe your token has been compromised, revoke it on GitHub and create a new one

 !!! info
-    If your system's keyring is unavailable, the token will fall back to local storage with a warning.
+    If your system's keyring is unavailable, the token will fall back to user settings with a warning.
 This ensures the feature always works, even in restricted environments.

 ## Revoking a Token